Dr. John Sturgis Quote #212

-Quote from Sheldon in the episode College Dropouts and the Medford Miracle
+Quote from Dr. John Sturgis in the episode College Dropouts and the Medford Miracle

 Sheldon: My parents are being completely unreasonable.
 They won't even let me drop out of school.
 And even after I told them that Bill Gates and Steve Jobs both dropped out of college.